cs1302uga/cs1302-ce25/README.md

       Add and commit the `.gitignore` file to the repository.

    1. Update the POM so that the project works with Java 8.
-After that, use Git to track the `pom.xml`, then commit it to the repository, then add and commit the `pom.xml` file to the repository.
+After that, add and commit the `pom.xml` file to the repository.

    1. Delete the Maven-generated driver (i.e., `src/main/java/cs1302/ce25/App.java`) and the unit test files (i.e., everything under `src/test/java`).
-Finally, add and commit the `src` directory to the repository.
+We won't add the `src` folder to the repository at this time because it only contains empty subdirectories.
+Git will not track empty directories.

 ## Exercise Steps